 Requirements of a Registered Agent

-Fortunately, the requirements to be a legitimate registered agent are relatively simple:
+Fortunately, the requirements to be a legitimately registered agent are relatively simple:

-Thus, any qualified individual that lives in the same state as your business and who is an adult can technically be a registered agent.
+Thus, any qualified individual who lives in the same state as your business and who is an adult can technically be a registered agent.

 Assigning Yourself as a Registered Agent